oclint/oclint-docs/rules/size.rst

 Cyclomatic complexity is determined by the number of linearly independent paths through a program's source code.
 In other words, cyclomatic complexity of a method is measured by the number of decision points, like ``if``, ``while``, and ``for`` statements, plus one for the method entry.

-The experiments McCabe, the author of cyclomatic complexity, conclude that methods in the 3 to 7 complexity range are quite well structured.
-He also suggest the cyclomatic complexity of 10 is a reasonable upper limit.
+The McCabe 1976 paper concludes that methods in the 3 to 7 complexity range are quite well structured.
+It is also suggested that the cyclomatic complexity of 10 is a reasonable upper limit.